The 2024 online scholarship application form will be

 Application submissions should be sent to [email protected]

-Deadline for application submission is January 11, 2023.
+Deadline for submission is Wednesday, January 17, 2024

 Dr. Henry A. Moses Scholarship for Medical Speech-Language Pathology